3901 Rainbow Blvd., Kansas City, KS 66160

 (913) 588-7040 -- office

 (913) 588-7060 -- fax

-In medical education, my overriding goal is to support the intellectual growth of physicians who can think critically about their work, and who can account for the many factors that influence their patients' health.
+In medical education, my overarching goal is to support the intellectual growth of physicians who can think critically about the medical enterprise and account for the diverse factors that influence their patients' health.
 Medicine is in the midst of rapid change.
-Some of the largest challenges facing physicians today lie at the interface of the profession and the wider society.
-I am concerned that future physicians who try to "keep their heads down," may wind up disillusioned.
-Our medical graduates should feel that they understand and can influence the social dimensions of health and healing in their careers and their daily work.
+Some of the largest challenges facing physicians lie at the interface of the profession and the wider society.
+I am concerned that future physicians who try to "keep their heads down" may wind up disillusioned.
+Our medical graduates should feel that they understand and can influence the social dimensions of health and healing in their careers and daily practice.
 History provides an excellent guide for understanding the changing contours and responsibilities of the field of medicine.
-Historically informed graduates will stand an excellent chance of finding a path through professional change enable them to remain valuable to their patients and their profession through a long, satisfying career.
+Historically informed graduates will be more likely to find a path through change that will enable them to be valuable to their patients and profession throughout a satisfying career.

 The Tuskegee Syphilis Study and the Scientific Concept of Racial Nervous Resistance.
 Journal of the History of Medicine and Allied Sciences.
 (2011) doi: 10.1093/jhmas/jrr003 First published online: February 12, 2011